-- 19.1.
+19.1.
 Bledlow Ridge School believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
-We recognise that some safeguarding concerns can occur via peer on peer abuse. - 19.2.
-All staff operate a zero-tolerance policy to peer on peer abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
-All staff recognise that peer on peer issues may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Abuse related to sexual orientation or identity - Sending nude or semi-nude images (consensual & non-consensual) - Upskirting and initiation/hazing type violence and rituals - Emotional abuse - Abuse within intimate partner relationships - 19.4.
+We recognise that some safeguarding concerns can occur via child on child abuse.

+- 19.2.
+The school holds and promotes a clear view that sexual violence and sexual harassment are never acceptable and will not be tolerated.
+Additionally, all staff operate a zero-tolerance policy to child on child abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
+All staff recognise that child on child issues may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Abuse related to sexual orientation or identity - Sending nude or semi-nude images (consensual & non-consensual) - Upskirting and initiation/hazing type violence and rituals - · Emotional abuse - Abuse within intimate partner relationships - 19.4.
 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - 19.5.
-The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - · Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - 19.6.
-In order to minimise the risk of peer on peer abuse taking place, school must: - Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like

-- Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy - 19.7.
+The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - · Whether the perpetrator has previously tried to harm or intimidate pupils - · Any concerns about the intentions of the alleged perpetrator - 19.6.
+In order to minimise the risk of child on child abuse taking place, school must: - Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - · Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy - 19.7.
 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
 We understand that it causes the victim distress and humiliation and that any gender can be a victim.
 Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidents to the Headteacher, DSL or most senior member of staff. - 19.8.
-Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, Sept 2021 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
+Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, 2022 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
 Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk)